nik-rev/ferrishot/README.md

-# grox
+# groxshot

-Grox is a cross-platform screenshot application.
+An easy to use, featureful and cross-platform screenshot app written in Rust